google-deepmind/alphafold/README.md

 # AlphaFold

 This package provides an implementation of the inference pipeline of AlphaFold v2.
-Using MSA as only input and eventually mean for running on serverless GPU (not yet available)
+Using MSA as only input.

 AlphaFold-Multimer is not yet provided
 ## Installation and running your first prediction

 You will need a machine running Linux, AlphaFold does not support other operating systems.
 Full installation requires up to 10GB of disk space and a modern NVIDIA GPU (GPUs with more memory can predict larger protein structures).

 Please follow these steps: